Sometimes volunteers are just going to quit, and there’s nothing you can do to change their minds.

 If you can, you should try to map out a “volunteer career path” for each of the roles your church or ministry offers.
 Show volunteers that there are opportunities to take their desire to grow even further.

-Be reasonable, and don’t push your volunteers into the deep end, but keep fueling their desire to help by acknowledging their strengths and giving those strengths an application.
+Be reasonable.
+Don’t push your volunteers into the deep end, but keep fueling their desire to help by acknowledging their strengths and giving those strengths an application.

 “You’re great at _____.
 Have you ever thought about trying ____?”